laimison/rabbitmq-monitoring/README.md

 # rabbitmq-monitoring

-This repo helps to install and configure RabbitMQ.
-The main goal is to prepare monitoring for the queues then.
+This repo helps to install, configure RabbitMQ and also monitor your queues using RabbitMQ API or Prometheus.

 ## Usage